tytydraco/yessleep/out/My_dads_last_wish_was_to_die_in_my_house.md

 "What happened to your hand?"
 I asked.
 My dad pulled his eyes away from the window to look down at the angry slit running up the pad of his thumb.

 "Cut it a few days ago.
-Happened when Dani and me were making dinner."
+Happened when Daniela and me were making dinner."

 No he hadn't.
 I would've noticed.
 I would've bandaged it for him, and the cut looked too fresh besides.